ZenonZeni/ZenonZeni/README.md

 - 🔭 I’m currently working on a booking system API for my Tutoring Business.
 Try it out at https://zenonzeni.com/BookingSystem/
 - 🌱 I’m currently learning Java, Linux based web servers/apps and JavaScript Frameworks.
 I.e J2EE, Springboot, Jquery and Angular.
 - 🤔 I’m looking for help with front-end development so if you're good at it UX/UI design and want to work on open projects.
-Good skills to have are CSS, and any JavaScript Framework that works with Java Tomcat.
+Good skills to have are CSS, and any JavaScript Framework that works with Java Tomcat Back-end so J2EE.
 Please reach out to me by contacting me.
 - 📫 How to reach me: https://zenonzeni.ca/My-Personal-Website/ContactMe.html